Presenting our ultimate food guide to Bugis and its collection of amazing restaurants, cafes and bars.

 13. Joo Bar

 In the mood for Korean?
 Joo Bar takes traditional dishes and gives them a whirl in the kitchen, plating up modern treats with a twist.
-The space is laidback, dark and edgy – great for casual date night or drinks with friends.
-Try good grub like kimchi wagyu lasagne, brown butter pasta and loaded fries, all washed down with jugs of makgeolli in lychee, peaches and honey, mango, Yakult and strawberry flavours.
+The space is laidback, dark and edgy – great for casual date nights or drinks with friends.
+Try good grub like warm kimchi tofu and spam, gochujang seafood risotto, and loaded fries, all washed down with jugs of makgeolli in lychee, peaches and honey, mango, Yakult and strawberry flavours.

 Joo Bar, 5 Tan Quee Lan Street, Singapore 188094